-Scroll down for our favourite online press kit examples together with the benefits of each design!
+Scroll down for our favorite online press kit examples together with the benefits of each design!

 You can create a media kit using your existing website.
 Things like ease of use and media upload limits will be determined by your existing site setup, so speak with your tech team for details.

 Alternatively, you can use a ready-made service such as – you guessed it – Prezly to create a media kit in your newsroom.
 The benefit here is that you can easily distribute your media kit through your campaigns, upload unlimited media files and even integrate it into your own (or your client's) website (read more about how Prezly can help).

 A relic from the bygone days of snail mail, having a PDF version of your media kit is often a necessary evil.
 Importantly, it serves a different purpose than your online media kit.

 For one, a PDF press kit must be short; think one page of A4.
 For two, the main reason you will ever want to have a PDF version of your media kit is to have something to print and physically distribute at an event, or to slip into a journalist's dossier when they aren't looking.
 Seriously, these are niche circumstances.

 🔑 Key point: Where your online content can be downloaded and its assets immediately used in stories about your brand, a PDF serves only to inform.

 This is why your printable press kit will be geared towards a particular audience or occasion.